dmezzogori/kwik/docs/handbook/docs/index.md

 ---

-Kwik is a web framework for building modern, batteries-included, RESTful backends with Python 3.9+.
+Kwik is a web framework for building modern, batteries-included, RESTful backends with Python 3.10+.
-  Kwik is based on FastAPI, builds upon it and delivers an opinionated concise API.
+  Kwik is based on FastAPI, builds upon it and delivers an opinionated concise, business-oriented API.

 The key features are:

 * **Conciseness**: Kwik is quick (pun-intended :smile:)
-* **Battle-tested**: developed internally at Kheperer, we use it everyday to build robust and modern solutions for our customers.
+* **Battle-tested**: developed internally at [Kheperer](https://kheperer.it), we use it every day to build robust and modern solutions for our customers.
 * **Standards-based**

+!!! warning
+    While Kwik is in active development, and already used for production, it is still in a pre-release state.

+    The API is subject to change, and the documentation is not complete yet.

 ## Acknowledgments